-When you are coming from outside, both doors open toward you (pull to open).
+When you are coming from outside, the right door opens toward you (pull to open).
 There is no automatic push button.
 The entrance is level to the ground and wheelchair accessible, though there is a small metal lip.

-The Lobby
+The lobby

 Once you enter, you will be in the lobby.
 If the theatre is not open yet, you'll wait in the lobby until it's time to go in.
 The lobby can get busy if there are lots of people.
-There are chairs and benches if you want to sit down.
-In this photo, the daytime fluorescent lights are on, but in the evening the strings of bulbs that you can see in this photo will be on instead.
+There are chairs if you want to sit down.

+In this photo, the daytime fluorescent lights are on, but in the evening the incandescent bulbs that you can see in this photo will usually be on instead.
 Their lighting is softer and dimmer.